ByteSizedMarius/go-fritzbox-api/SMARTHOME.md

 AVM provides a
 semi-detailed [documentation](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf)
 for their http-interface used to control their DECT devices.
+I have included spelling errors from the documentation in the library for consistency.

 ## Checklist of fully implemented capabilities